-- a) A suspension means a suspension pursuant to NYS ED Law s/s 3214. - b) A removal means a removal for disciplinary reasons from the student's current educational placement other than a suspension and change in placement to an interim alternative educational setting (IAES) ordered by an impartial hearing officer because the student poses a risk of harm to himself/herself or to others. - c) An IAES means a temporary educational placement for a period of forty-five (45) school days, other than the student's current placement at the time the behavior precipitating the IAES placement occurred.
+a)b) A suspension means a suspension pursuant to NYS ED Law s/s 3214. b)c) A removal means a removal for disciplinary reasons from the student's current educational placement other than a suspension and change in placement to an interim alternative educational setting (IAES) ordered by an impartial hearing officer because the student poses a risk of harm to himself/herself or to others.

+An IAES means a temporary educational placement for a period of forty-five (45) school days, other than the student's current placement at the time the behavior precipitating the IAES placement occurred.
 Although in another setting, the student is to continue to receive those services and modifications, including those described on the student's current individualized education program (IEP) that will enable the student to meet the goals set out in such IEP, and include services and modifications to address the behavior which precipitated the IAES placement that are designated to prevent the behavior from recurring.

-The Board of Education, Superintendent of Schools or a Building Principal with authority to suspend students under the Education Law may order the placement of a student with a disability into an IAES, another setting or suspension for a period not to exceed five consecutive school days.
+The Board of Education, Superintendent of Schools or a Building Principal with authority to suspend students under the Education Law may order the placement of a student with a disability into an IAES, another setting or suspension for a period not to exceed five consecutive school days and not to exceed the amount of time a non-disabled student would be subject to suspension for the same behavior, except when such short-term suspension will result in a change in placement as identified below.